Azure/mobile-services-samples/VSCordovaTodoListQuickstart/readme.md

 7. Locate the **MobileServiceClient** constructor and replace the values of the `AppUrl` and `AppKey` variables with the values you just obtained for your mobile service.

-8. Because the sample implements authentication, you must also complete the Azure configuration steps in [Add authentication to you Mobile Services app](https://azure.microsoft.com/en-us/documentation/articles/mobile-services-html-get-started-users/).
+8. (Optional) Because the sample implements authentication, you must also complete the Azure configuration steps in [Add authentication to you Mobile Services app](https://azure.microsoft.com/en-us/documentation/articles/mobile-services-html-get-started-users/).
+If you do not want to set up authentication, then remove the [if isLoggedIn conditional check](./todolist_cordova/www/scripts/index.js#L108).

 Now, your app is connected to your mobile service and you can sign-in users and store data in Azure.